 From Cottage Industry to Commercial Enterprise

-Hawaii Ag & Culinary Alliance® (HACA) invites you to participate in the From Cottage Industry to Commercial Enterprise Program aimed at cultivating the next generation of Hawaii’s value-added entrepreneurs in partnership with Leeward Community College (Leeward CC) and the Wahiawa Value-Added Product Development Center (WVAPDC).
-A cohort of 15 local entrepreneurs utilizing Hawaii-grown, raised or caught ingredients will be selected to incubate their cottage industry, consumer packaged good (CPG) or value-added products with guidance from industry experts to establish their new food businesses.
+Hawaii Ag & Culinary Alliance’s® (HACA) ChefZone Presents From Cottage Industry to Commercial Enterprise Program is aimed at cultivating the next generation of Hawaii’s value-added entrepreneurs in partnership with Leeward Community College (Leeward CC) and the Wahiawa Value-Added Product Development Center (WVAPDC).
+30 local entrepreneurs utilizing Hawaii-grown, raised or caught ingredients have been selected to incubate their cottage industry, consumer packaged good (CPG) or value-added products with guidance from industry experts to establish their new food businesses.

-As part of the HACA program, each entrepreneur will receive a scholarship to Leeward CC’s new 12-week course developed to bring food products to market and build successful food businesses.
-Whether you have a food product idea, are in the testing phase or are already selling out of your home, this course is designed to provide the fundamentals to building your food business.
-Featuring industry experts and guest speakers, with opportunities for one-on-one individual coaching, you’ll complete the program with a comprehensive business plan, presentation and pitch to start and scale your food product.
+As part of the HACA program, each entrepreneur received a scholarship to Leeward CC’s new 12-week Aina to Makeke course developed to bring food products to market and build successful food businesses.
+Featuring industry experts and guest speakers, with opportunities for one-on-one individual coaching, participants complete the program with a comprehensive business plan, presentation and pitch to start and scale your food product.

 Please contact email@example.com if you have any questions.